 WINDAGE – The setting on the sights used to accommodate the wind or adjust for horizontal errors in the alignment of the sights with the bore of the firearm.

 YOUTH RIFLE – A short, lightweight rifle.
-Some are small enough for a young child to easily handle, while others are large enough to perfectly suit teenagers, average-sized adult women, and small-statured adult males.
+Some are small enough for a young child to easily handle.
+Others are large enough to perfectly suit teenagers, average-sized adult women, and small-statured adult men.

-YOUTH STOCK – A short stock, often ideally sized for teenagers, average-sized adult women, and small-statured adult males.
+YOUTH STOCK – A short stock, often ideally sized for teenagers, average-sized adult women, and small-statured adult men.